A Protoplanetary Dust Cloud?

 McCarthy's suggestion is consistent with the hypothesis that natural selection produced a variety of different learning mechanisms useful for different stages of development in complex organisms, as depicted below.

-The link with Alan Turing(Apologies for repetition: to be removed later.)
+The link with Alan Turing(Apologies for repetition: will fix later.)

 The idea of the Meta-Morphogenesis project arose from an invitation from Barry Cooper, co-editor of the award-winning book"Alan Turing: His Work and Impact".After submitting my three promised papers I found that I was also expected to contribute to part IV (as a result of a misunderstanding).
-So I read Turing's 1952 paper on Morphogenesis, about which I previously had only very vague knowledge:
+So I read Turing's 1952 paper on Morphogenesis Turing(1952), about which I previously had only very vague knowledge.

 2013 PROSE Award announcements